RangiraDave/alx-system_engineering-devops/command_line_for_the_win/README.md

 This directory contains screenshots demonstrating completed levels in [The CMD CHALLENGE](https://intranet.alxswe.com/rltoken/a83_NOBEtXgFr1Yqej0HYA).

-> **Note:** The levels completed are identified by counting the emojis above the question panel.
+> **Note:** The levels completed are identified by counting the emojis above the question panel:
 >![Completed levels:](completed_levels.png)

 ## Setting up the SFTP Tool